Elk Horn Lutheran church is a congregation of the Lutheran Churches in Mission for Christ (LCMC).

 Elim Children's Home closed

-Salem Retirement Home built (Old Fold School building torn down)
+Salem Retirement Home built (Old Folk School building torn down)

 Educational wing added to the church